bloomreach-forge/cmis-replication/README.md

 As of 2017-07-14, this project is retired!
 This site is kept online for archiving purposes for the time being.
-Due to the lack of a developer community, the codebase was no longer actively maintained and the synchronization based integration of this project has been too problematic to use in production in many cases.
+Due to the lack of a developer community, the codebase was no longer actively maintained and the synchronization based integration (between CMIS repository and JCR repository) of this project has been too problematic to use in production in many cases.
 The team therefore had no other choice but to retire this project.
 ```